Physics & Constraints

 Initializes the physics engine using the specified gravity and frame-per-second parameters.
 The default gravity value of 9.8 corresponds to Earth surface conditions.
 Zero value means no gravity as in space.
 The higher fps value the better simulation quality at the expense of performance.

 Under the hood, this puzzle also enables collision detection and automatic synchronization with graphics.

-Creates a physics body from a specified object, of Dynamic, Kinematic or Static type.
-Assigns the collision shape: Box, Sphere or Mesh.
-Sets the mass for the body (valid for Dynamic bodies only).
+Creates a physics body from a specified object, of dynamic, kinematic, static or ghost type.
+Assigns the collision shape and sets the mass for the body (valid for dynamic bodies only).
 Also works for a list of objects, a group (or a list of groups) or with the all objects puzzle.

 Physics body types:

 - dynamic - moved by the physics engine, influenced by collisions and collide with other bodies.

 - kinematic - moved by animation or user action.
 Dynamic objects will be pushed away but there is no influence from dynamics objects.

 - static - cannot move but collide with other bodies.

 - ghost - similar to kinematic but does not produce any collision response.
 Use it to detect collision between bodies (for example to implement proximity sensor).

 - sphere - a sphere-shaped bounding.